ninezerozeronine/chip-computer/microcode_notes.rst

 JUMP - Set the program counter to a value.
     Actually a copy where the desination is PC
     00 SSS 101
-CONDITIONAL_CHECK_JUMP - Conditionally jump to an immediate value based on a check (CCC) of the result of a test using the ALU
+JUMP_IF_TEST_RESULT - Conditionally jump to an immediate value based on a check (CCC) of the result of a test using the ALU
-    Uses the unused move instruction with the destination as SP+/- 00 110 CCC
+    00 110 TTT
-CONDITONAL_RESULT_JUMP - Conditionally jump to an immediate value based on the result of the last ALU operation
+JUMP_IF_FLAG - Conditionally jump to an immediate value based on the state of an ALU flag
-    Uses the unused move instruction with the destination as Immediate 00 111 CCC
+    11 110 FFF
 ALU - Perform the WWWW operation with the ALU where ZZ is a source, destination or both
     11 WWWW ZZ
 CALL - Push the program counter, then set the program counter to a value.
 LLL has the same meaning as SSS/DDD